-The generator interconnection studies were conducted to ensure the ISO-controlled grid follows the North American Electric Reliability Corporation (NERC) reliability standards, WECC regional criteria, and the ISO planning standards.
+The generator interconnection studies were conducted to ensure the ISO Grid follows the North American Electric Reliability Corporation (NERC) reliability standards, WECC regional criteria, and the ISO planning standards.
 Refer to Section C of the Area Report for details of the applicable reliability standards, study criteria, and methodology.
+In addition, the Subtransmission Assessment was performed in compliance with SCE's Subtransmission Planning Criteria.